Press Release, April 2010

 DISCOVER WHY FIELD ROAST IS FOR ALL MEAT LOVERS – CARNIVORES & VEGETARIANS ALIKE

 SEATTLE – If you haven’t heard of Seattle-based Field Roast, it’s time to take notice of the vegetarian category’s fastest growing company.
-The original grain meat company has been making artisan sausage, loaves, pâté and more – for more than 14 years – with a commitment to big, bold flavors and the simple tenets of good cooking.
+The original grain meat company has been making artisan sausage, loaves, pâté and more – for more than 14 years – with a commitment to big, bold flavours and the simple tenets of good cooking.

 “Our food enjoys a rich cultural and culinary heritage,” explains David Lee, owner and founder of Field Roast – though he prefers to be known first as a chef.
 “The use of wheat as a protein rich food dates back to 7th century Asia.
-And we draw on the European charcuterie tradition to create big, bold flavors.”
+And we draw on the European charcuterie tradition to create big, bold flavours.”

 Field Roast’s artisan approach to vegetarian fare is long overdue in a category flooded with highly processed alternatives.

 “There’s nothing ‘fake’ about grain meat,” says David.
-“We aren’t trying to mimic the flavor or texture of animal meat.
+“We aren’t trying to mimic the flavour or texture of animal meat.
 We make real, vegetarian grain meat using simple cooking practices and high quality, all-natural ingredients.”

 Field Roast appeals to all foodies.
 In fact, carnivores are credited for a large percentage of the company’s growth in the natural foods category.
 Field Roast sales exploded by 60% between January of 2009 and 2010.
 That’s more than twice the growth experienced by the next closest competitor, according to SPINS – the leading provider of information to the natural products industry.

 “We don’t talk about being vegetarian, or a meat alternative, as much as just making really good food,” says David.
 “Meat, by definition, means ‘edible’ or the core of food.
 In our case, that’s wheat.
-It’s high in protein and nutrients and then we add things like lemon juice, fresh-cut vegetables and herbs for bold flavor profiles.”
+It’s high in protein and nutrients and then we add things like lemon juice, fresh-cut vegetables and herbs for bold flavour profiles.”

 A visit to Field Roast in downtown Seattle is proof positive.
 There are no freezers full of frozen veggies or palettes of food additives.
 What you will find are crates of vegetables delivered fresh-from-the-field every week.
 Walk-in refrigerators greet you with a waft of cool air, heavy with the scent of fresh garlic, fennel and sage.
 And dozens of people are busy hand-netting loaves, breading cutlets and packaging items for shipment.